Here’s some other stuff about the game that is handy to know:

 Monthly News

 Each time you come back from an expedition through The Gate or you advance time via the HOURGLASS button, the MONTHLY NEWS will be displayed.
 This is a summary of how many monsters were killed during your excursion as well as how many you have killed in total.
 It will also display information regarding your party, such as how much experience they gained, whether they are ready to level up, if they have an injury or disease and what to do about it, as well as the effect the excursion and lodgings had on their morale.
-If anyone was tasked with an ODD JOB, the results will be displayed.
+If anyone was tasked with a JOB, the results or progress will be displayed.

-You can always bring up the last monthly news by selecting the NEWS button at the bottom of the screen while in town
+You can always bring up the last monthly news by selecting the NEWS button at the bottom of the screen while in town.

 Lockpicking

-You can also try to BASH open a locked chest or door instead of attempting to pick the lock (see the next section)
+Sometimes you will encounter containers or doors that are locked.
+While you can also try to BASH open a locked chest or door instead (see the next section), lockpicking generally carries no risk of injury.

 Bashing